 Tax Strategy

-In keeping with this purpose, we apply the principles set out in this document in the management of our tax affairs.
-These tax principles, which have been embedded in the bank’s control framework for a number of years, have been approved by our Management Board and apply to all our businesses and group entities.
+In keeping with this purpose, the bank applies the principles set out in this document in the management of its tax affairs.
+These tax principles, which are embedded in the bank’s control framework, are approved by the Management Board and apply to all its businesses and group entities.

 The key principles are: